PaladinFinance/Dullahan/docs/DullahanPodManager.md

 uint256 lastIndexUpdate
 ```

-Last updated value of the Index
+Last update timestamp for the Index

 ### extraLiquidationRatio